-Launched in 2009, the Refugee Affected and Hosting Areas (RAHA) programme is a Government-led initiative and a joint undertaking within the framework of the "UN Delivering as One" approach in Pakistan.
+Launched in 2009, the Refugee Affected and Hosting Areas (RAHA) programme is a Governmentled initiative and a joint undertaking within the framework of the "UN Delivering as One" approach in Pakistan.
 RAHA serves as a platform to bring together interested humanitarian and development actors for the benefit of Afghan refugees and the communities who have hosted them for over three decades.
-As a key element of the Solutions Strategy for Afghan Refugees and the Government of Pakistan's Management and Repatriation of Afghan Refugees Strategy, the RAHA programme will remain a principal burden-sharing platform for maintaining temporary protection space and enhanced community acceptance of refugees.
+As a cornerstone of the implementation of the Solutions Strategy for Afghan Refugees in Pakistan and the Government of Pakistan's Management and Repatriation of Afghan Refugees Strategy, the RAHA programme will remain a principal burden-sharing platform for maintaining temporary protection space and enhanced community acceptance of refugees.